 Suggested items for your day pack are:

-Your personal porter is likely to be nearby most of the time during the day.
+Your personal guide is likely to be nearby most of the time during the day.
 You can ask to access your backpack any time to get things.

 Timing - packing Efficiently and Quickly

-- Each morning when you wake up you will need to quickly re-pack your pack so the Porters can pull down your tent, sometimes an hour before you will be leaving.
+- Each morning when you wake up you will need to quickly re-pack your pack so the Campsite Manager Guide can pull down your tent, sometimes an hour before you will be leaving.
 Usually this means a quick pack and move out of the tent, perhaps moving under a shelter to finish packing.